Jump Inside My Mirror: SPIDERWICK's Journey Through Sound

 Digital Music Magazine

 Success in the underground usually starts with a 'yo.'
-SPIDERWICK first landed on our radar through the UNDERISING repost network last fall, but it wasn't just the sound that stuck.
-It was the intention.
-By having his lyrics in the description, he gave his muddy, experimental vocals a new weight, turning distorted layers into an experience, I call these mantras, channeling something else , otherworldly.
+SPIDERWICK first landed on our radar through the UNDERISING repost network last fall.
+But it wasn't just the sound that stuck.
+It was the intention behind it.
+By adding his lyrics in the description, he gave his muddy, experimental vocals a new weight.
+He turned distorted layers into an experience.
+I call these mantras, channeling something otherworldly.
 Now, he’s leveling up from the SoundCloud feed to a full-length debut.
-Produced entirely by NYXAKANTI, 'Jump Inside My Mirror' is the evolution of a sound we've watched grow in real-time.
+Produced entirely by NYXAKANTI, Jump Inside My Mirror is the evolution of a sound we've watched grow in real-time.

-A: Honestly it started because I felt like a lot of what I was saying lived in the texture more than the clarity.
-Early on I didn't mind people missing parts of it - I liked the idea of it washing over you first, but over time I realized the words were doing real work underneath.
-Adding the lyrics wasn't about explaining myself, it was about giving people a second doorway in.
+A: Honestly, it started because I felt like a lot of what I was saying lived in the texture more than the clarity.
+Early on, I didn't mind people missing parts of it.
+I liked the idea of it washing over you first.
+But over time, I realized the words were doing real work underneath.
+Adding the lyrics wasn't about explaining myself; it was about giving people a second doorway in.
 If it landed as a mantra instead of just a sound, that felt right.

-Q: Since 'Jump Inside My Mirror' is your debut, why was it important for you to lock in with @NYXAKANTI for the entire project instead of working with a bunch of different producers?
-Did that singular sound help your, hell of a trip, headspace or did you guys build the world together from scratch?
+Q: Since Jump Inside My Mirror is your debut, why was it important for you to lock in with @NYXAKANTI for the entire project instead of working with a bunch of different producers?
+Did that singular sound help your, hell of a trip, headspace, or did you guys build the world together from scratch?

 A: I don’t see myself living in one mirror forever.
 Jump Inside My Mirror was about fully occupying a headspace instead of skimming past it.
-Once you do that honestly, it changes you.
+Once you do that, honestly, it changes you.
 So the future isn’t about repeating the same world; it’s about letting each project create the conditions for the next one.
 The mirror stays, but what it reflects keeps shifting.
 I’m more interested in forward motion than preservation.
 Every body of work should feel like a step through something, not a place to stay.

 Q: That 'forward motion' energy is exactly why the scene is thriving.
 If you know 'Keep it going,' you already know.
-So Wickman, 'Jump Inside My Mirror' is the first step through, what’s the one thing you want the people who just found you today to keep in mind as they watch the reflection start to shift?
+So Wickman, Jump Inside My Mirror is the first step through.
+What’s the one thing you want the people who just found you today to keep in mind as they watch the reflection start to shift?

 A: Let it sit with you.
 If it stays, you’re already inside.